-- 2.3.22 "Global result" means a result awarded to students having regard to their overall progress with their studies. - 2.3.23 "Higher degrees" means studies, research or programmes at master's or doctoral level. - 2.3.24 "Interdisciplinary degree" means a degree in which the formal foundation cannot be found in only one academic department, but is spread across several home departments or across faculties, and for which a cognate formal undergraduate degree may not be available. - 2.3.25 "IPR Act" refers to the Intellectual Property Rights from Publicly Financed Research and Development Act of 2008. - 2.3.26 "Learning Guide" contains outcomes as approved by the Faculty/College Board. - 2.3.27 "Marks" means the following in the defined context: - (a) "Final mark" means a mark calculated according to a prescribed ratio/proportion and/or weighting per programme of the final period or semester or year mark and the mark of the last summative assessment opportunity, determined by the Faculty/College Board. - (b) "Final period/semester/year mark" means the mark obtained from summative assessment opportunities during the period of registration for the module.
-The final period or semester or year mark obtained from the summative assessment is calculated as determined by the Faculty/College Board. - 2.3.28 "Master's degree" means the following in the defined context and the related research component/requirement: - (a) "Coursework master's programme or degree" means the successful completion of compulsory, formal, taught modules that constitute a significant part of the requirements for graduation, with a minor dissertation or other forms of research contributing at least 60 credits at NQF Level 9 towards the total credits.
+- 2.3.16 "Faculty Board" means a body that governs a Faculty and regulates its activities. - (a) "Executive Dean" means a person appointed as head of a faculty or structure equivalent in status, designated by the Council.
+In the Academic Regulations, any reference to Executive Dean includes the Dean of JBS. - 2.3.17 "Field of study" means a broad demarcation of study within which smaller foci of study may be identified. - 2.3.18 "Global result" means a result awarded to students having regard to their overall progress with their studies. - 2.3.19 "Higher degrees" means studies, research or programmes at master's or doctoral level. - 2.3.20 "Interdisciplinary degree" means a degree in which the formal foundation cannot be found in only one academic department, but is spread across several home departments or across faculties, and for which a cognate formal undergraduate degree may not be available. - 2.3.21 "IPR Act" refers to the Intellectual Property Rights from Publicly Financed Research and Development Act of 2008. - 2.3.22 "Learning Guide" contains outcomes as approved by the Faculty Board. - 2.3.23 "Marks" means the following in the defined context: - (a) "Final mark" means a mark calculated according to a prescribed ratio/proportion and/or weighting per programme of the final period or semester or year mark and the mark of the last summative assessment opportunity, determined by the Faculty Board. - (b) "Final period/semester/year mark" means the mark obtained from summative assessment opportunities during the period of registration for the module.
+The final period or semester or year mark obtained from the summative assessment is calculated as determined by the Faculty Board. - 2.3.24 "Masters degree" means the following in the defined context and the related research component/requirement: - (a) "Coursework master's programme or degree" means the successful completion of compulsory, formal, taught modules that constitute a significant part of the requirements for graduation, with a minor dissertation or other forms of research contributing at least 60 credits at NQF Level 9 towards the total credits.
 Refer to Minor Dissertation as described in (e). - (b) "Research master's programme or degree" means that the successful completion of a research dissertation is the sole academic requirement for graduation.
 Refer to Dissertation as described in (d). - (c) "Professional master's programme or degree" means the successful completion of compulsory, formal, taught modules that constitute a significant part of the requirements for graduation, with an independent study component consisting of either a single research or technical project or a series of smaller projects demonstrating innovation or professional expertise, contributing at least 45 credits at NQF Level 9 towards the total credits.